Lessons From The Garden Index

 “Loss & Profit”

 THE more time I spend in the Word, the more I see that which is counterintuitive.
-Today’s Lessons from the Garden rendering from None But The Hungary Heart points to that very thing.
+Today’s Lessons from the Garden rendering from None But The Hungry Heart points to that very thing.
 HOW would you define that which is counterintuitive?
 A quick dictionary or web search might produce something

 Read More »